harsh-python/XMANAGER/README.md

 #### *Q You said no one can see our file but the can open XMANAGER and can delete or can see our files because it don't have any security lock...*

-Answer We will be adding lock in 1.2 release
+Answer It's there check out the v1.2 release